Approximation of Splines in Wasserstein Spaces: Generative texture synthesis based on spline interpolation of feature distributions

-\paragraph{\textit{Generative texture model.}} Different samples of a synthesized texture from a given feature distribution $\nu_k^K$ (obtained in the previous step) are regarded as samples of a probability distribution, which is defined as the push-forward of a fixed distribution $\zeta$ defined on a latent space $\mathcal{Z}$, with a generator $g_\theta\coloneqq g(\theta,\cdot):\mathcal{Z} \to \R^N$.
-Typically, we may assume $\zeta$ to be the uniform distribution on the space $\mathcal{Z}=[0,1]^N$, and $g$ to be a feed-forward neural network.
-Hence, one is looking for an optimal parameter vector $\theta_k$ living in a set of admissible parameters $\Theta$, which minimizes the Wasserstein distance $\Wass(\mu_{\theta_k},\nu_k^K)$ of the resulting feature distribution
+\paragraph{\textit{Retrieving image representations via a generative texture model based on neural networks.}} Different samples of a synthesized texture for a given feature distribution $\nu_k^K$ (obtained in the previous step) are regarded as samples of a probability distribution, which is defined as the push-forward of a fixed distribution $\zeta$ defined on a latent space $\mathcal{Z}$, with a generator $g_\theta:\mathcal{Z} \to \R^N$ with parameter vector $\theta$ in a set of admissible parameters $\Theta$.
+Typically, one may assume $\zeta$ to be the uniform distribution on the space $\mathcal{Z}=[0,1]^N$.
+Now, one assumes $g$ to be a feed-forward neural network that has been pre-trained on a number of textures.
+Hence, one is looking for an optimal parameter vectors $\theta_k \in \Theta$, which minimizes the Wasserstein distance $\Wass(\mu_{\theta_k},\nu_k^K)$ of the resulting feature distribution